 Anticoagulants (blood thinners) such as warfarin, and antiplatelet agents such as aspirin, ticlopidine, diprydamole, or clopidogrel interfere with the blood's ability to clot and can play an important role in preventing stroke.

 Sometimes plaque build-up is too great to treat with angioplasty, and the plaque must be surgically removed.
 A common area for build-up of plaques is at the common carotid arteries in the neck where the internal and external carotid arteries branch.
-If the carotid artery is more than 70% blocked, a surgical procedure called an endarterectomy may reduce the risk of stroke by 65% .
-Through an incision in the neck, the carotid artery is opened and the plaque removed to restore blood flow.
+If the carotid artery is more than 70% blocked, an endarterectomy surgery may reduce the risk of stroke by 65% .
+Through an incision in the neck, the carotid artery is opened and the plaque removed to restore blood flow (Fig. 5).

 Each person's mental and physical deficits are unique.
 Someone who has a small stroke may experience only minor deficits, such as weakness of an arm or leg, while someone who has a larger stroke may be left paralyzed on one side or lose his or her ability to speak.
 Some deficits may disappear over time with healing and therapy.
 The recovery process is long, and regaining function may take months or years.
 Rehabilitation professionals can help set up a treatment plan and help loved ones understand the patient's needs for assistance with daily living activities.

 - Aphasia, caused by damage to the brain's language center, is a total or partial loss of the ability to understand or use words.
 Some people quickly and completely recover from aphasia after a stroke.
 Others may have permanent speech and language problems, which can range from trouble finding words to being unable to speak.
 Some people have problems understanding what others are saying or have trouble with reading, writing, or math.
 In other cases, someone may have trouble talking but can understand what others say.

 - Apraxia is the inability to control your muscles, making movements uncoordinated and jerky.